BAJAJ FINSERV DIRECT LIMITED

 Eligibility and Rules for Nomination

 SEBI has mandated specific guidelines and regulations for the process of nomination.
-Keeping these in mind is crucial to ensure a smooth and undisputed transfer of your valuable investments.
+These guidelines apply to the transfer of investments.

 • Who Can Be a Nominee: Any individual can be nominated, including minors.
 However, if the nominee is a minor, a guardian must be appointed to receive the securities on their behalf.